Public Affairs privacy notice

 Who will we share your information with?

-- We will not share your address or telephone number with any third party and this data will only be used by us to contact you regarding the purposes for using your image
+- We will not share your address, email address or telephone number with any third party and this data will only be used by us to contact you regarding the purposes for using your images/video footage

-- Your name and photograph depending on the purpose you have agreed to may be posted online, be distributed through Council Social Media platforms, e.g., Twitter, Instagram, Facebook, YouTube, LinkedIn and Nextdoor.
+- Your name, photographic images/video footage, depending on the purpose you have agreed to, may be posted online through Council Social Media platforms, e.g., Twitter, Instagram, Facebook, YouTube, LinkedIn and Nextdoor.
 It may also be distributed through our South Ayrshire Magazine, shared with the press/media, and used in promotional or training materials.

 How long do we keep hold of your information?

-We keep your personal data no longer than reasonably necessary.
-And only for as long as we have reasonable business needs, and have your consent.
+We will keep your personal data for no longer than reasonably necessary, and only for as long as we have reasonable business needs and have your consent.
 Please note that, if your image enters the public domain it cannot then be deleted by the Council, e.g., if it is used in a magazine or in the press.

 We will seek to refresh your consent every three years.